• Skip to primary navigation

 An easy, space saving way to do this is using stackable zip lock freezer bags.

-Using jars or plastic containers helps to sturdy the plastic bags for pouring.
+Using glass jars or plastic containers helps to sturdy the plastic bags for pouring.

 Line the containers and fold the tops over the rim.
 This helps to hold the shape while pouring.